-- a better understanding of the technological world, with an informed interest in scientific matters - the ability to recognise the usefulness (and limitations) of scientific method, and how to apply this to other disciplines and in everyday life - the development of relevant attitudes, such as a concern for accuracy and precision, objectivity, integrity, enquiry, initiative and inventiveness - further interest in, and care for, the environment - a better understanding of the influence and limitations placed on scientific study by society, economy, technology, ethics, the community and the environment - the development of an understanding of the scientific skills essential for both further study at A Level and in everyday life.
+- · a better understanding of the technological world, with an informed interest in scientific matters - the ability to recognise the usefulness (and limitations) of scientific method, and how to apply this to other disciplines and in everyday life - the development of relevant attitudes, such as a concern for accuracy and precision, objectivity, integrity, enquiry, initiative and inventiveness - further interest in, and care for, the environment - a better understanding of the influence and limitations placed on scientific study by society, economy, technology, ethics, the community and the environment - the development of an understanding of the scientific skills essential for both further study at Cambridge International A Level and in everyday life.

-Candidates may also study for a Cambridge O Level in a number of other science subjects including Physics and Chemistry.
-In addition to Cambridge O Levels, CIE also offers Cambridge IGCSE and International A & AS Levels for further study in both Biology as well as other science subjects.
+Candidates may also study for a Cambridge O Level in a number of other science subjects including physics and chemistry.
+In addition to Cambridge O Levels, Cambridge also offers Cambridge IGCSE and Cambridge International AS & A Levels for further study in both biology as well as other science subjects.
 See www.cie.org.uk for a full list of the qualifications you can take.

-1.3 How can I find out more?
+1.4 How can I find out more?

-If you are already a Cambridge Centre
+If you are already a Cambridge school

-You can make entries for this qualification through your usual channels, e.g. your regional representative, the British Council or CIE Direct.
-If you have any queries, please contact us at international@cie.org.uk.
+You can make entries for this qualification through your usual channels.
+If you have any questions, please contact us at international@cie.org.uk

-If you are not a Cambridge Centre
+If you are not yet a Cambridge school